oracle/graalpython/docs/contributor/DEV_TASKS.md

       - Adding `GraalHPyContextFunction` implementations for the new APIs
       - Updating the `createMembers` method to assign the appropriate implementations to the context members
+      - Updating hpy.c to assign new context members to their native locations